mattearly/CustomArkLootDrops/README.md

     * - [raw link](https://raw.githubusercontent.com/bytePro17124/CustomArkLootDrops/master/Standard/FULL_DEPLOY_CODE)
   * **Scorched Earth Map**: Copy all the code from the file [FULL_DEPLOY_CODE under the Scorched Earth folder](ScorchedEarth/FULL_DEPLOY_CODE)
     * - [raw link](https://raw.githubusercontent.com/bytePro17124/CustomArkLootDrops/master/ScorchedEarth/FULL_DEPLOY_CODE)
 2. Paste the copied text into your *game.ini* file, anywhere under the [/script/shootergame.shootergamemode] header.
+With ArkServerManager their is paste in code button you can use.
 3. Reboot.
 The Beacons will be updated the next time your server boots up.

 Note: If the beacons didn't seem to apply, be sure you are copying all of the text, and be sure you are pasting into the correct game.ini file.